The Lovely Bones (film): Marketing strategy

 According to the Los Angeles Times, Paramount invested $70 million in production and an additional $85 million in worldwide marketing and distribution.
-In December 2009, the Los Angeles Times described the marketing and promotion of The Lovely Bones as having been a "heavy advertising campaign."
-In late July 2009, as part of the promotion, Jackson talked about the film and screened a 41/2 minute clip at the San Diego Comic-Con International film festival.
+In late July 2009, as part of the promotion, Jackson talked about the film and screened a 41/2 minute clip at the San Diego Comic-Con Film Festival.

-As part of marketing for the film, in August 2009, people were allowed to enter a contest to win a trip to Wellington, for the film's New Zealand premiere on December 14, 2009.
-The offer included, if the winner lived outside of Wellington, one night's accommodation and a voucher for flight or petrol to Wellington.
-A teaser trailer was released in August 2009, days before the film's official trailer.
+A teaser trailer was released online in August 2009, days before the film's official trailer on television.
 The official trailer debuted on the television series Entertainment Tonight and was released online shortly afterwards.
 In August 2009, Jackson offered a "behind-the-scenes look" at the film and discussed elements (mainly violence) in the film's plot line.

-The Los Angeles Times reported that Paramount had originally expected the film to appeal to a "sophisticated, adult audience," but after poor revenue and average reviews, the studio decided to redirect the film to an audience in another age group.
+The Los Angeles Times reported that Paramount had originally expected the film to appeal to a "sophisticated, adult audience."
+But after poor revenue and average reviews, the studio decided to redirect the film to an audience in another age group.
 Surveys showed that the film was favored more by females aged 13–20 than by any other demographic.
 Paramount began to screen the movie "aggressively for high school- and college-age girls" during its three-screen limited release.